top of page

 I’m sharing the following lengthy and raw personal journey post in the context of helping others who want to help repair our natural world reflect more carefully on where and how to spend their energy.
 I promise I tie this up with hopefully helpful advice at the end!

 Almost two summers ago when we were all still living through the pandemic, Leslie Inman of the popular Pollinator Friendly Yards on Facebook invited me to join her at a start-up meeting for a new Georgia Native Plant Society in the Metro Atlanta area.
 I told her I’d go but wasn’t going to get involved at a leadership level like I’ve done throughout my adult life.
 I’ve been honored to serve on over a dozen boards, including two of the largest synagogues in the country and many small non-profits including an herb society.
 Years ago my husband and I also started a niche special needs school designed for kids who needed intense educational support and served in a volunteer capacity as founders, funders and leaders of the school.
 One of our responsibilities involved building a well-rounded board with strategic community members and leaders who worked to support our mission.
-I am fortunate enough now to enjoy the slow pace of my Golden Girls stage of life where I can pick and choose how I want to spend my time.
+I am fortunate enough now to enjoy existing in the slow lane where I can pick and choose how I want to spend my time.
 For my own self-care, I also have a mantra to keep my cortisol and stress levels low and not unnecessarily get involved in other people’s mishegoss (craziness!).

 It brings me a quiet satisfaction of knowing I’m helping repair our world in a small way when I pot up natives plants I've edited from my landscape to give away in my Nature Center kiosk and write about this to encourage others to do the same.
 The added bonus is it doesn’t involve any drama.

 The board is a working board meaning the board members are expected to be active and engaged as both the board of directors and the staff to help implement the daily activities of the organization.
-To me the most obvious way a board member should be expected to participate in the organization’s activities at a leadership level is by being a committee chair, so I raised my hand to be a chair on the Programming and Education committee which is one of the keystone operational committees.
+The most obvious way a working board member should be expected to participate in a small organization’s activities at a leadership level is by being a committee chair, so I raised my hand to be a chair on the Programming and Education committee which is one of the keystone operational committees.
 It has been the most cohesive and active committee for a few reasons - we had two chairs for its, and I’m an optimistic, reasonable risk-taking worker bee, and tend to over-function when I get going.
 An active volunteer on my committee explained to me that she went to other committee meetings and the programming was the one where things seemed to get done.
 As Programming co-chair the events I was instrumental in working to help make happen by engaging and supporting planning committee members and event volunteers included -

 This collage I created represents some of the programming activities I helped create